maruf-ch/Simple_Python_Snippets/README.md

 # students_mark_calculations
 **Author Name** - Maruf Chowdhury
 <br>
-**Description: ** - This is a python code for to find out students mark calculations.
+**Description: ** - A lightweight repository for storing and sharing small Python programs that solve practical problems, demonstrate concepts, or add a little fun to everyday coding.
+Perfect for quick projects, experiments, and learning moments.
+Includes scripts on file handling, object-oriented programming, data formatting, and more!